Superbition/Celestte-Docs/docs/using_polyel/validation.md

 `DateFormat:format`

 The field being validated must match the given format, this rule uses the PHP `DateTime` class to parse formats and validate them, so you may use any date format supported by the `DateTime` class.
 You should either use this rule or `date` when validating dates, not both at the same time.

+#### Email
+---

+`Email:dns,spoof`

+The field validated must be a valid email address.
+By default you are not required to give parameters, this rule will check if the input is an actual email address but if you want, you may use the following parameters:

+`dns`: Checks to see if the domain actually resoles to an IP address and if the MX record is set.

+`spoof`: Uses SoofChecker to see if the email is suspicious or not.

 #### DateEquals
 ---